Oammiiime/flutter_mvvm_firebase_firestore/README.md

 # fitness

-MVVM in Flutter using ScopedModel.
+MVVM in Flutter using Firebase firestore.

 ## Getting Started